hanskellner/Fusion360ForceEffectImport/README.md

 Or run the on-line versions located at [](https://forceeffect.autodesk.com/) and publish your drawing to your A360 account.
 Once published, access your A360 account, find the file and download it locally.

-- <i>Note, you may also find a Walker sample file in the samples folder.
+- Note, you may also find a Walker sample file in the samples folder.
 One in binary format and the other in text.
-Either will work for testing.<i>
+Either will work for testing.

 Start Autodesk Fusion 360 and from the file menu, select Scripts and Add-Ins then run ForceEffectImport.
 When prompted for a file, select your AFE file.